peterwwillis/palvella/DESIGN.md

 ---
 ## Context

-The 'palvella' application's purpose is to allow a user at a web browser to execute arbitrary command-line applications and interact with them.
-The end result should be that any command-line application can have its own web interface, so that a custom web interface does not need to be written for it.
+The 'palvella' application's original purpose was to allow a user at a web browser to execute arbitrary command-line applications and interact with them.
+The intended result was that any command-line application could have its own web interface, so that a custom web interface does not need to be written for it.
 In addition, new pipelines of tasks can be created, also with a custom web interface.

-Simply executing a command-line program and printing its output doesn't provide a lot of value for the user.
-To make the output more useful, a few extra features should be implemented:
+However, that purpose has pivoted to being an open-source replacement for the Jenkins automation server.

- - Convert terminal-based colors into web browser colors.
+This would allow people to move away from Jenkins to a more modern design that lacks the drawbacks of Jenkins.
- - Allow command-line programs to output a format which can be converted into browser-friendly prompts, to make use of browser-based widgets and input methods.
+The hope is that the original purpose may also be supported eventually.

 ---
 ## Design Goals